-Approximately 30 percent of our entering class of graduate students comes from abroad.
-We welcome the diversity and the richness international students bring to our community.
-Our commitment to international diversity is exemplified by a sizable number of foreign-born faculty and by recent agreements we have made with institutions in Ireland and Chile to increase the presence of international students at Notre Dame.
+Approximately 30 percent of entering graduate students come from abroad.
+We welcome the diversity and richness international students bring to the Notre Dame community.
+Our commitment to international diversity is exemplified by a sizable number of foreign-born faculty and by recent agreements we have made with institutions in nations such as Ireland and Chile to increase the presence of international students at Notre Dame.

 Some programs may require higher scores.

 International students who intend to accept offers of admission should see Resources for Newly Admitted Students for further information on visas and employment authorization.

 International students who accept an offer of admission from the Graduate School at the University of Notre Dame may be required to submit one of the following forms: